Formal Feature Interpretation of Hybrid Systems: Case Studies and Experimental Results

+Note that in Examples 1 and 2, both features used a single local variable, but were able to express very interesting behaviours.
+However, in general more local variables may be required to express complex quantities over more intricate behaviours~\cite{dyFET}.

-A Feature based formal analysis was performed on the models and features outlined in Section~\ref{sec:models}.
-The results of the feature analysis of these models are described in Table~\ref{table:featureRanges}.
+A feature based formal analysis was performed on the models and features outlined, the results of which are described in Table~\ref{table:featureRanges}.
+Table~\ref{table:Overshoot} compares the results of using various SpaceEx analysis parameters for analyzing the {\tt Overshoot} feature of a 7V Buck Regulator.
 We demonstrate the analysis of both strategies for feature analysis on four systems that cover both the AMS domain and the control domain.
 Both strategies have been implemented in a unified tool-flow.
-The tool is run on an Intel(R) Core(TM) 2 Duo CPU T6400 having two cores, each running at 2.00Ghz.The machine houses 4GB of DDR2 RAM.
+The tool is run on an Intel(R) Core(TM) 2 Duo CPU T6400 having two cores, each running at 2.00Ghz with 4GB of DDR2 RAM.
+For each system, the HA model and the features described are inputs to the tool.
+The tool then computes the LSHA for feature analysis.
+The feature range is then computed using the reachability tool SpaceEx (with the STC scenario and 8 template directions, octagons), and the SMT-based search using Methodology-2.